A positive characterization of rational maps: Asymptotics of other energies

-The cases $p = 1$, $2$, or $\infty$ of the asymptotic energy are of particular interest. \begin{itemize} \item The most important case is $\oE^\infty_\infty[\pi,\phi]$, for which $\oE^\infty_\infty < 1$ iff $\pi, \phi \co G_1 \rightrightarrows G_0$ is a combinatorial model for an \emph{expanding} dynamical system in the sense of Nekrashevych~\cite{Nekrashevych14:CombModel}. \footnote{Nekrashevych's combinatorial models are more general, allowing higher-dimensional cells.} This notion of expanding is quite important.
-In particular, the iterated monodromy groups of an expanding dynamical system are well-behaved~\cite{Nekrashevych05:SelfSimilar}, having, for instance, solvable word problem, while still allowing for many interesting examples (e.g., groups of intermediate growth). \item For $p=2$, Theorem~\ref{thm:detect-rational} relates $\oE^2_2[\pi,\phi] < 1$ to rational maps. \item The other natural special case is $p=1$.
+The cases $p = 1$, $2$, or $\infty$ of the asymptotic energy are of particular interest. \begin{itemize} \item The most important case is $\oE^\infty_\infty[\pi,\phi]$, with $\oE^\infty_\infty < 1$ iff $\pi, \phi \co G_1 \rightrightarrows G_0$ is a combinatorial model for an \emph{expanding} dynamical system in the sense of Nekrashevych~\cite{Nekrashevych14:CombModel}. \footnote{Nekrashevych's combinatorial models are more general, allowing higher-dimensional cells.} This notion of expanding is quite important.
+In the expanding case, there is a well-defined (ordinary) dynamical system on an inverse limit Julia set, independent of the details of the combinatorial model.
+Furthermore, the iterated monodromy groups of an expanding dynamical system are well-behaved~\cite{Nekrashevych05:SelfSimilar}, having, for instance, solvable word problem, while still allowing for many interesting examples (e.g., groups of intermediate growth). \item For $p=2$, Theorem~\ref{thm:detect-rational} relates $\oE^2_2[\pi,\phi] < 1$ to rational maps. \item The other natural special case is $p=1$.
 If the weights are all~$1$, $E^1_1[\phi] < 1$ implies that $\phi$ is null-homotopic, so in non-trivial cases $\oE^1_1[\pi,\phi] \ge 1$.
-It appears that $\oE^1_1[\pi,\phi] > 1$ when the Julia set has Sierpinski-carpet-like behavior, and that $\oE^1_1[\pi,\phi] = 1$ when the Julia set has many local cut points in the sense of Carrasco Piaggio~\cite{CP14:ConfDim}. \end{itemize}
+If $\oE^\infty_\infty[\pi,\phi] < 1$ (so there is a Julia set), it appears that $\oE^1_1[\pi,\phi] > 1$ when the Julia set has Sierpiński-carpet-like behavior, and that $\oE^1_1[\pi,\phi] = 1$ when the Julia set has many local cut points in the sense of Carrasco Piaggio~\cite{CP14:ConfDim}. \end{itemize} In forthcoming joint work with Kevin Pilgrim \cite{PT:ConfDim}, we will show that, if $p^*$ is the Ahlfors regular conformal dimension of the Julia set of a virtual endomorphism $(\pi,\phi)$, then

+Combined with the bounds on how $\oE^p_p$ varies as a function of~$p$, this allows us to give concrete bounds on the Ahlfors regular conformal dimension.